romnegrillo/romnegrillo/README.md

 language.
 Has attention to detail in coding, adhering to best practices of writing clean code, following proper software design patterns and principles.

-An aspiring trader that has still much to learn from the financial market.
+An aspiring trader that has still much to learn from the financial markets.
 My goal is to trade full-time someday.
 Mastering the craft and mastering myself.

 In today's rapidly changing world, there are so many things left to learn.
 I will always remain a student.